padma2021/padma2021/README.md

-- 👋 Hi, I’m @padma2021
+- 👋 Hi, I’m Padma
-- 👀 I’m interested in coding espc python
-- 🌱 I’m currently learning how to be good coder ;)
+- 👀 I’m interested in coding and I’m currently learning how to be good coder ;)
 - 💞️ I’m looking to collaborate on python bootcamps/trainings
-- 📫 You can reach me here ;)
+- 📫 You can reach me here

 <!---
 padma2021/padma2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.